zama-ai/concrete/README.md

   jmplementation.
 - [`concrete-boolean`](concrete-boolean): A high-level library, implementing homomorphic Boolean gates, making it easy to run any kind of circuits over encrypted data.
+- [`concrete-shortint`](concrete-shortint): A high-level library, implementing operations on short integers (about 1 to 4 bits).
+- [`concrete-integer`](concrete-integer): A high-level library, implementing operations on integers, construction on top of short integers for values in about 4 to 16 bits.

 ## Installation